daimajia/huntscreens/README.md

-## Next
+## What's Next?
-* [ ] YC companies
+* [ ] screenshot YC companies

+You can view all the dev plan on [this Kanban](https://github.com/users/daimajia/projects/4/views/1).

-Submit issues or [leave a comment on my twitter](https://twitter.com/daimajia/status/1808315790720180516) if you have any idea!
+Any idea or bugs?
+[Submit issues](https://github.com/daimajia/huntscreens/issues) or [leave a comment on my twitter](https://twitter.com/daimajia/status/1808315790720180516) !